nais/doc/addons/idporten.md

 [Digdirator] generates a Kubernetes Secret containing the values needed for your application to integrate ID-porten, e.g. credentials and URLs.
 The secret will automatically be mounted to the pods of your application during deploy.

-Every deploy will trigger rotation of credentials, invalidating any jwk´s that are not in use.
+Every deploy will trigger rotation of credentials, invalidating any JWKs that are not in use.
 _In use_ in this context refers to all jwk´s that are currently mounted to an existing pod - regardless of their status (Running, CrashLoopBackOff, etc.).
 In other words, jwk rotation should happen with zero downtime.